matteocarpi/Bacterial-Factory/Pages/projects.md

     galleryStyle: false
     teaser: "https://vimeo.com/293715464"
     description: |-
-      Karl is a bacterial worm.
-Like all of us he’s been trying to find his own habitat, free from interruption and causing no harm to others.
-Finally, he found a spot in which he can survive undisturbed, until today.
-Brian is on his first day of work.
-A white blood cell and a faithful servant to the body but a warm hearted and curious creature.
-As he works alone he is watched over and commanded by the omnipotent brain.
-In a world that is threatened by the problems of coexistence and the respect for conformity, is it possible to be “Gut Buddies”?
-The piece blends cartoon imagery, with strong characters saturated by luminous colors and a space-age backdrop.
-These lovable, eccentric characters may be magnetic in empathy, but are a problematic pair.
-They are forced together in a highly institutionalized world riddled with a fear for liberty.
+      Karl, like all of us, has spent a lot of time looking for his ideal habitat, where he could live in peace.
+He finally found it in a corner of the world where he can survive undisturbed... at least until today.

+      Brian is at his first day of work.
+A white blood cell, recently graduated from the “Loving International School of Parasite Annihilation”.
+A faithful servant to the body and a small curious creature with a generous heart.

+      He works in solitary but is supervised and directed by the all powerful brain, who manifests itself in the appearance of a telephone.
+      In a world threatened by the problem of coexistence and compliance, is it still possible to be “Gut Buddies”?
     awards:
+      - "/assets/projects/Best of Brighton.svg"
+      - "/assets/projects/Sold Out.svg"
+    quotes:
-      - "/assets/projects/IYAF-Award.png"
+      - author: "Fringe Guru"
+        content: "Surreal, silly, insightful..."
+        stars: 4
   - name: Who's at The Door, We Can't Be Sure
     image: "/assets/projects/whos-at-the-door.jpg"
     galleryStyle: false